What is Video Surveillance as a Service (VSaaS)?

 Analytics Included

-While analytics are available with traditional VMS with extensive hardware resource spending and maintenance needed, organizations don’t need to invest significant resources into analytics when choosing VSaaS.
+Analytics are available with traditional VMS with extensive hardware resource spending and maintenance needed.
+Nevertheless organizations don’t need to invest significant resources into analytics when choosing VSaaS.
 Analytical solutions provided by VSaaS should deliver high accuracy, overcoming the constraints of local recorders or servers in terms of resources.

 Extra Security